Slide Linux Agent¶

 Our mooCBT DKMS / build scripts check for this environment because it can not run on systems with IBT.
 If all the requirements are met, the mooCBT build fails so the driver is never loaded into a configuration where it could cause problems on the machine.

-Processors that advertise IBT support include many recent Intel Core (from roughly 11th-generation “Tiger Lake” onward on many product lines) and AMD's Zen 3 architecture includes IBT support.
+Many recent Intel Core (from roughly 11th-generation “Tiger Lake” onward) and AMD (Zen 3 onward) processors include IBT support.
 View /proc/cpuinfo (look for ibt in flags on supported kernels) to confirm IBT support for a given host.

 If you are unsure whether your system qualifies, rely on the mooCBT build checks: a failed build means the module was not installed because the environment was not considered safe for loading.